zth/rescript/CONTRIBUTING.md

 1. Verify that the version number is already set correctly for the release.
 (It should have been incremented after releasing the previous version.)
 1. Create a PR to update `CHANGELOG.md`, removing the "(Unreleased)" for the version to be released.
 1. Once that PR is merged and built successfully, tag the commit with the version number (e.g., "v10.0.0", or "v10.0.0-beta.1") and push the tag.
-1. This triggers a tag build that will upload the playground bundle to KeyCDN and publish the `rescript` and `@rescript/std` npm packages with the tag "ci".
+1. This triggers a tag build that will upload the playground bundle to Cloudflare R2 and publish the `rescript` and `@rescript/std` npm packages with the tag "ci".
-1. Verify that the playground bundle for the new version is now present on https://cdn.rescript-lang.org/.
+1. Verify that the playground bundle for the new version is now present on the settings tab in https://rescript-lang.org/try.
 1. Run `npm info rescript` to verify that the new version is now present with tag "ci".
 1. Test the new version.
 1. Tag the new version as appropriate (`latest` or `next`):